[Fiction] Mother Again

 Ericka turned up the volume on her phone and tried not to take it personally.
 Lord knows she already had plenty of babies; she wasn’t sure how she’d ended up with so many babies.
 She’d liked the idea of being a mother, in theory.

-She was going to turn on the bath and maybe slip into some illicit water, but the voice of a new caller resonated in the small tile room, and Erika found herself distracted by the overtones of the woman’s mezzo-soprano.
+She was going to turn on the bath and maybe slip into some illegal water, but the voice of a new caller resonated in the small tile room, and Erika found herself distracted by the overtones of the woman’s mezzo-soprano.
 It wove through the words and carried them across the air, layering into Ericka’s tired brain like music in a grocery store, and her shoulders automatically relaxed.
-Her eyes turned away from the dirty tub and to the equally filthy window.
+Her eyes turned away from the dirty tub and to the ash-grimed window.

 “Maybe you’re shaking your head right now thinking it’s impossible.
 But ask yourself, can you really be happy in this country anymore?”

 A drop of drool formed at the corner of Isildur’s graying mouth as he settled into her head rubs.
-She loved his deep purr, if not the drool.
-Gray didn’t believe that Isildur had found Ericka and instead claimed that he had found him curled up in a patch of grass just outside Kezar Stadium bike path, and had been unable to keep riding by.
+Gray didn’t believe that Isildur had found Ericka and instead claimed that he had found him curled up in a patch of grass just outside Kezar Stadium bike path, and had been unable to resist the kitten’s tiny mews.

 Ericka knew she shouldn’t complain.
 Other people had it much worse.
-But sometime in the last three years, she’d realized it became tacit that things were never going to get better again.
+But sometime in the last three years—when? how?—it had become tacit that things were never going to get better again.
 People were abandoning the public schools even more rapidly than before, but Ericka and Gray couldn’t afford private school.
-That was one of the many uncomfortable series of realities extending her time on Red Fin these days.
-Was she going to homeschool her kids forever?
+So, that was one of the many uncomfortable series of realities extending her time on Red Fin these days.
+What, was she going to homeschool her kids forever?
 Live locked in their house whenever the smoke lit up the sky (more often than anyone expected now)?
 Would she have to get a regular job, too, not that anyone would want to hire her with a music degree?
-They were hemorrhaging money.
+She and Grey were hemorrhaging money.

 The whine of the white noise of the tiny bathroom grew louder in her ears.
 It was no longer a G-sharp, was it?
 Or was it?
 That couldn’t be possible; she had to be losing her mind.
 She closed her eyes and a familiar heaviness fell back onto her.